Never Try To Be Your Own Lawyer

 Many times when I receive the client’s preliminary answers to interrogatories advocating is pretty obvious.
 “I got hurt when my accident caused my back injury.”
 Notice the word my.
 My is not necessary, because the questions were in a specific lawsuit having to do with a specific plaintiff – you.
 The same information could be conveyed by simply saying, “The low back in the center was hurt in the accident.”
 Or, “I noticed pain in the center of the spine, right after the accident.”

 No “my’s”, no double or triple “my’s”.

 So stop advocating as if you were talking about someone else.
-Hire the right lawyer and if your lawyer is in over his or her head, encourage them to contact us to act as co-counsel and let us advocate for you and teach you how to do it right.
+Hire the right lawyer and if your lawyer is in over his or her head, encourage them to contact us online or call us directly at 515.222.1110 to act as co-counsel.
+Let us advocate for you and teach you how to do it right.

 - Stop advocating your own case, and just testify | Lombardi Law Firm

 - Advice about how to answer interrogatories or to testify | Lombardi

 - Workers Compensation Injury: Who should you hire?